 Analog to Digital Converter

-Some products do support Analog to Digital Conversion on some of the IO terminals.
+8 Channel Bluetooth Relay Module do support Analog to Digital Conversion on some of the IO terminals.
 A list of GPIOs that supports analog function in this product is listed elsewhere in this document.
 There is no special command is required to execute to switch between analog and digital mode.
 Executing “adc” command will set the GPIO to analog mode and executing “gpio” command will set the GPIO back to digital mode on the fly.
 Resolution of the ADC is 10 bits unless otherwise noted.
 The input voltage range of the ADC is 0 – VDD (this product uses 3.3V power supply, so the range will be 0 – 3.3V).
 The result will be returned as a number starting at zero and ending at 1023.
 Zero indicates zero volts at the ADC input and 1023 indicates VDD (3.3V for this product) at ADC input.

 Using GPIOs with switches

 It is possible to read the position of a switch that is connected to a GPIO.
-A SPST or SPDT switch is recommended to use with GPIOs.
+An SPST or SPDT switch is recommended to use with GPIOs.
 Push switches do maintain the contacts closed only for a very short time so using them is discouraged.
 The fundamental idea of using a switch with GPIO is to have the switch cause a voltage level change at the GPIO pin when pressed.
-Usually this is achieved by using an external pull-up resistor along with the switch.
+Usually, this is achieved by using an external pull-up resistor along with the switch.
 The pull up resistor is connected between the GPIO and VDD and the switch is connected between the GPIO and ground.
-When the switch is not pressed, the pull-up resistor will cause the GPIO to stay at VDD voltage level.
-When the switch is pressed, the GPIO is short circuited to ground and stays at zero voltage.
-This change in voltage and thus the position of the switch can be read using “gpio read” command.
+When the switch is not pressed, the pull-up resistor will cause the GPIO to stay at the VDD voltage level.
+When the switch is pressed, the GPIO is short-circuited to ground and stays at zero voltage.
+This change in voltage and thus the position of the switch can be read using the “gpio read” command.
 Please see the recommended connection diagram below

 Using relay modules with inductive loads